 Annually, each Local Health Department is required to report all expenditures and income, on the Annual Report (MDH 440), relative to each of their UFD awards.
 By way of the Local Health Department completing and submitting the Annual Report, which is subject to audit, contained in the final approved “budget file” the Division of Grants & Local Health Accounting (DGLHA) will determine the balance due to or from the Maryland Department of Health.
 FACSIMILE DOCUMENTS ARE UNACCEPTABLE.

 The Annual Report is to be submitted within 60 days after the close of the fiscal period for which funds were awarded, usually August 31st.
 If the Annual Report is not received, payments will be suspended until the LHD complies with this reporting requirement.
-A report will be rejected and returned to the LHD for a technical insufficiency, which cannot or should not be corrected by the Division of Grants & Local Health Accounting, DGLHA.
+A report will be rejected and returned to the LHD for any technical insufficiency, which cannot or should not be corrected by the Division of Grants & Local Health Accounting, DGLHA.

 Expenditures exceeding prescribed tolerances and unbudgeted line item expenditures are subject to disallowance and Section 2050.03 of the Local Health Department Funding System Manual should be read for specific details.
-A Local Health Department may petition for approval of the aforementioned expenditures by submitting to the program administration a “Local Health Department-Request for Approval” form which, if approved, must be received by the Division of Grants & Local Health Accounting by August 31st.
+A Local Health Department may petition for approval of the aforementioned expenditures by submitting to the program administration a “Local Health Department-Request for Approval” form which, must be received by the Division of Grants & Local Health Accounting by August 31st.

 NOTE: